signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-relay.md

 alias: 'R1'
 ```

 In an upcoming guide I will show how to have Prometheus running on a separate Pi scraping data from the pool instead of having Prometheus using system resources on those machines.
+This is a yaml file and indentation has to be correct.
 {% endhint %}

 Update, save and exit.